sachinsu/sachinsu.github.io/work_journal/life.md

 	- Try to have meals within 10 hours in a day
 	- Stop eating at least 2 hours before sleep
 	- Try to be in bed for at least 8 hours

+- Public Key infrastructure,
+    -   Uses signature (A message authentication code (MAC) is a bit of data that’s used to verify which entity sent a message, and to ensure that a message hasn’t been modified.) based on Shared secret.
+Signature can be verified by public key but can only be generated using corresponding private key.
+    - Based on public key cryptography (a.k.a.
+Asymmetric cryptography)
+        - public key that can be distributed
+        - private key which is kept confidential by server
+    - You can encrypt some data with the public key.
+The only way to decrypt that data is with the corresponding private key.
+    - You can sign some data with the private key.
+Anyone who knows the corresponding public key can verify the signature, proving which private key produced it.
+    - A certificate is a data structure that contains a public key and a name.
+The data structure is then signed.
+The signature binds the public key to the name
+    -  The entity that signs a certificate is called the issuer (or certificate authority) and the entity named in the certificate is called the subject.